rubygems/bundler/UPGRADING.md

 create command lines that bundler can understand.
 There's a number of changes that we plan to make to this set of commands and options.

-* Flags passed to `bundle install` that relied on being remembered across invokations have been deprecated.
+* Flags passed to `bundle install` that relied on being remembered across invocations have been deprecated.

   In particular, the `--clean`, `--deployment`, `--frozen`, `--no-cache`, `--no-prune`, `--path`, `--shebang`, `--system`, `--without`, and `--with`